CSCfi/csc-user-guide/docs/support/faq/what-to-do-for-data-in-allas-after-project-ends.md

 * You can move the data to a new project inside CSC

-* You can move the data to a long-term data storage.
+* You can archive the data in to a long-term data storage.
 Below are some services you might want to consider:
     * [IDA](https://www.fairdata.fi/en/ida/){:target="_blank}
     * [Cloud services](https://research.csc.fi/cloud-computing){:target="_blank"}
     * [PAS](https://www.fairdata.fi/en/fairdata-pas/){:target="_blank"}